EvitaKnits/hitch-hound/README.md

 #### Solution
 I used [Djecrety](https://djecrety.ir/) to generate a new secret key, placed this in the env file and hooked it up to the settings.
 This reinstated this security setting correctly.

+### Bug Ten

+#### Issue
+After I had finished going through and adding my docstrings and comments, as well as ensuring consistent quote marks and naming across all files, I had accidentally made changes that meant my pie charts and alerts were no longer displaying.

+#### Solution
+I found that I had used my IDE to do an automatic format (right-click/format document) and that this had thrown the data and labels off in the code snippet below.
+Restoring them to this state made my pie charts reappear.

+`const labels = {{ labels | safe }};`<br>
+`const data = {{ data | safe }};`

+I also found that I had somehow duplicated the line below in my alerts.js file.
+Deleting this made my alerts reappear.

+`if (predefinedAlertType) {`

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.